 If you ever traveled in both (Italy and Sicily), you will indeed notice significant differences.

 The differences are in architecture, history and troublesome of Sicily, influences from Arabs, Normans, and Byzantine eras.

 Greeks have a lot to do with the history of Sicily (if not everything to do).
 You may hear the “Magna Crecia” terms.
 That relates to Sicily a lot.

-Sicily is an island located at the very south part of Italy.
+Sicily is an island located in the very south part of Italy.
 It hosts Mount Etna, Europe’s tallest active volcano and a UNESCO World Heritage site.

 Most popular things to do in Sicily

 There are lots of items related to ancient times but also different cultures.

 Many buildings (churches, surprisingly) have such active architectural elements.
 Visitors will see buildings with Byzantine domes next to Arab ones.

 Excitingly, these co-exist in a balanced, symmetrical form.